 The District 99 Board of Education met on May 1, 2017.
-Please click here to see the video.
+Please see the video here.

 South High students described their experiences as being members of the Stage Crew.
 Senior Anna Kennedy has served as “chief of props,” and worked on a variety of projects, including creating the carriage and horses for the musical Cinderella.
 Through the club, she discovered that technical theater is her passion and will pursue it as a career.
 Students Michelle Kravec, Grace Zieman, Vanessa Copeland, and Stephanie Stewart also shared their perspectives.
 “Being in the program and growing because of it has allowed me to get out of my shell and brighten up my entire everything,” said senior Jeremy Frewen, who specializes in lighting.
-Click here to see photos of their work throughout the school year.
+See photos of their work throughout the school year here.

 It was the final Board meeting for members Julia K. Beckman, who has served the Board for 24 years, and Deb Boyle, who has served the Board for 8 years.
 The superintendent and other Board members thanked them for their long service to the district.
 Many former D99 board members as well as former District 99 Superintendent Dr. Dave Eblen attended the meeting to congratulate the outgoing members.
 Sherell Fuller and Daniel Nicholas were sworn into office as new members.
-Click here to see photos.
+See photos here.

 The Board selected Dr. Nancy Kupka to continue to serve as president and Terry Pavesich to continue to serve as vice president, and approved the 2017-18 meeting calendar.